subhojit777/imag/doc/src/09020-changelog.md

   with a line "---" in the content part to fail, was fixed.
 * The bugfix above introduced another bug which caused entries to be rewritten in one line when accessing them.
 This was fixed.
+* `imag-diary` did not properly set "minute" and "second" when creating "hourly" or "minutely" entries.

 ## 0.6.1